Prapthi564/ai-in-a-day/03-knowledge-mining/2-document-processing-and-summarization.md

     ![The Create-AzureSearchIndex function has been run to create a new index.](media/create-azuresearchindex-use.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

    <validation step="6e7f9bb9-9bed-4f51-ac7b-c6aa82222f50" />

-## Task 4 - Querying Azure Search Indexes
+## Task 4: Querying Azure Search Indexes

-1. Navigate to [the Azure portal](https://portal.azure.com), search for **Resource groups (1)** and **select it (2)** under Services.
+1. Navigate to [the Azure portal](https://portal.azure.com), search for **Resource groups (1)** and select **Resource groups (2)** under Services.

     ![Open Azure resource group](media/Lab2-00.png)